How Kozaburo Akasaka won the Special LVMH Prize

 Taking the path less traveled was evidently beneficial to him.
 His creations, a mixture of his worldly influences and sophisticated techniques could only be accredited to this.
 It’s no wonder that one season into his brand, it was selected for the VFiles SS16 presentation.

 When fortune comes, it comes fast.
-“Good things were happening so I started thinking that I was on the right track and I realized that one of the worst things is wasting opportunities.
+“Good things were happening so I started thinking that I was on the right track and I realised that one of the worst things is wasting opportunities.
 So when LVMH competition came up, I applied.
 I was shortlisted and now a finalist.
 It was surprising but I think I did my best and I’m glad I got this far, it’s all about the mindset,” Kozaburo says.

 Presented for the LVMH award, his collection includes a mix of streetwear and classic menswear influences.
-Synthesizing and juxtaposing elements from philosophy, music and youth culture, the collection is contemporarily just.
+Synthesising and juxtaposing elements from philosophy, music and youth culture, the collection is contemporarily just.
 There’s a distinctive nod towards punk-rock as retro inspired elements come to the fore in his collection.
 By employing artisanal hand stitching and custom techniques, Kozaburo deconstructs classic pieces.
 By his hands, Kozaburo cuts them into thin strings before weaving them back together again.
 Silk shirts are given the same treatment while smooth wool and leather coats are interspersed throughout.
 And retro it would not be without heavy use of denim and hardware.
 Exposed seams and frayed edges complement the brutally scratched belt buckles.
 All of these intricate details paired with chunky black and red platform boots – a souvenir of 90s counterculture.

 Although Kozaburo himself was surprised at even being shortlisted from over 1000 applications, his collection speaks for itself.
 “I still need to digest it a bit, to be honest I wasn’t prepared what I was going to say when I won.
 But it was a good opportunity for me, I’m not good at explaining my work through words so it was a chance to be able to put that into practice”.